snaxgameengine/snaxsdk/README.md

 which implements the nVidia PhysX 4 library for SnaX.

 ## Getting started
+- Get the Windows SDK.
+It can be installed using Visual Studio Installer.
 - Clone the Git-repo: `git clone https://github.com/snaxgameengine/snaxsdk.git`
-- Create two new C++ DLL-projects in Visual Studio (2015-2019); one for the chips, and one optional for the dialogs.
+- Create two new C++ DLL-projects in __Visual Studio (2015-2019)__; one for the chips, and one optional for the dialogs.
 - Add the SnaXSDK\\Include\\ and SnaXSDK\\Lib\\ paths to the additional include and library paths.
 - Add M3DCore.lib, M3DEngine.lib and StdChips.lib as additional library dependencies.
 - For the optional dialog-project, add ChipDialogs.lib and the chips-project as well!